 - 1. Measurements and interpretation of results must be performed by a skilled individual or trained professional. - 2.
 Laboratory results alone are only one aspect for determining patient care and should not be the sole basis for therapy, particularly if the results conflict with other determinants. - 3.
-The reagents for AccuBind® ELISA procedure have been formulated to eliminate maximal interference; however, potential interaction between rare serum specimens and test reagents can cause erroneous results.
+The reagents for the test system have been formulated to eliminate maximal interference; however, potential interaction between rare serum specimens and test reagents can cause erroneous results.
 Heterophilic antibodies often cause these interactions and have been known to be problems for all kinds of immunoassays (Boscato LM, Stuart MC.
-'Heterophilic antibodies: a problem for all immunoassays' Clin.
+'Heterophilic antibodies: a problem for all immunoassavs' Clin.
 Chem.
 1988:3427-33).
 For diagnostic purposes, the results from this assay should be in combination with clinical examination, patient history and all other clinical findings. - 4.
 For valid test results, adequate controls and other parameters must be within the listed ranges and assay requirements. - 5.
 If test kits are altered, such as by mixing parts of different kits, which could produce false test results, or if results are incorrectly interpreted, Monobind shall have no liability. - 6.
-If computer controlled data reduction is used to interpret the results of the test, it is imperative that the predicted values for the calibrators fall within 10% of the assigned concentrations. - 7.
-The presence of autoantibodies to Tg is confirmed when the serum level exceeds 125 IU/ml.
-The clinical significance of the result, coupled with anti-thyroid peroxidase activity, should be used in evaluating the thyroid condition.
-However, clinical inferences should not be solely based on this test but rather as an adjunct to the clinical manifestations of the patient and other relevant tests. - 8.
-The cost benefits should be considered in the use of thyroglobulin antibodies testing when performed in concert with anti- thyroid peroxidase (TPO).
-The widespread practice of performing both tests has been questioned.
+If computer controlled data reduction is used to interpret the results of the test, it is imperative that the predicted values for - the calibrators fall within 10% of the assigned concentrations.
+The presence of autoantibodies to TPO is confirmed when the serum level exceeds 40 IU/ml.
+The clinical significance of the result, coupled with anti-thyroglobulin activity, should be used in evaluating the thyroid condition.
+However, clinical inferences should not be solely based on this test but rather as an adjunct to the clinical manifestations of the patient and other relevant tests